joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 ## Readings

-There is a book in the making covering all aspects of NYAF: https://leanpub.com/webcomponentsnyaf.
-Read everything about Web Components, why they are smart and how NYAF handles them.
+There is a book in the making covering all aspects of **nyaf**: https://leanpub.com/webcomponentsnyaf.
+Read everything about Web Components, why they are smart and how **nyaf** handles them.

 ## Further steps